cycling in pindus mountains

 Lake Aoos on the way from Vovousa to Metsovo

-An artificial lake created by a dam on river Aoos is easily accessible by bike.
-The lonely route from Vovousa to Metsovo will give you kilometres of solitude on a decent asphalt among trees and meadows.
+An artificial lake created by a dam on the River Aoos is easily accessible by bike.
+The lonely route from Vovousa to Metsovo offers kilometres of solitude on decent asphalt among trees and meadows.

 Vikos Gorge

-The deep and narrow Vikos Gorge is an astonishing geological formation, famous not only for the landscape but also for rich wildlife (it’s one of the rare places in Greece where you can spot chamois!)
+The deep and narrow Vikos Gorge is an astonishing geological formation, famous not only for its landscape but also for its rich wildlife (it’s one of the rare places in Greece where you can spot chamois!).

 Villages of Zagoria

-The most beautiful villages are Papigo, Vitsa, and Tsepelovo, but every other settlement in this region hides some secrets.
+Papigo, Vitsa, and Tsepelovo are the most beautiful villages, but every other settlement in this region hides some secrets.

 Kokouli to Konitsa